-The Total indicator displays the overall distance that the vehicle has travelled on the odometer.
+The Total indicator displays the overall trip distance that the vehicle has travelled.
 This value cannot be reset.

 3.5.1.3 TOUR MAIN MENU

 The indicator elements in the TOUR MAIN MENU are the same as those in the DRIVE MAIN MENU.